The art of questioning

 - lodging in a single or double room for 2 nights including breakfast.
 The accommodation is basic (there is water in every room and showers for every 3 rooms) but comfortable.

-- coffee, tea, fruit juice, water is included.
+- coffee, tea, fruit juice, water and wine with dinner is included.